Spiral (2007 film)

-Spiral is a 2007 American psychological thriller produced by Coattails Entertainment and Ariescope Pictures.
-The film stars Joel David Moore, Amber Tamblyn, Zachary Levi, and Tricia Helfer.
-Spiral was co-directed by Moore and Adam Green.
+Spiral is a 2007 American psychological thriller directed by Joel David Moore and Adam Green, and starring Moore, Amber Tamblyn, Zachary Levi, and Tricia Helfer.
 The original screenplay for the film was written by Moore and Jeremy Danial Boreing.

 Spiral was an Official Selection and was awarded the "Gold Vision" Award at the 22nd Annual Santa Barbara International Film Festival in 2007.
 The "Gold Vision" Award is given for the "most innovative and unique film with an inspiring and groundbreaking vision."